Search

 • you prefer a simpler feature set

-This is one reason duo should not be treated like an automatic upgrade for everyone.
-It can be meaningful, but it is still just one part of the broader buying decision.
+This is why duo should not be treated like an automatic upgrade for everyone.
+It can be meaningful, but it is still only one part of the broader chair decision.

 The clearest way to understand duo is this: it is not mainly about “more.”
 It is about how the massage workload is divided.